scalameta/coc-metals/readme.md

 ***`coc-metals` works with both [vim](https://www.vim.org/) and [neovim](https://neovim.io/), but I've found the experience to be a bit smoother on neovim.***

-- [coc.nvim](https://github.com/neoclide/coc.nvim) - There are detiled instructions in their repo on how to get set up and running quickly.
+- [coc.nvim](https://github.com/neoclide/coc.nvim) - There are detailed instructions in their repo on how to get set up and running quickly.
 - Java 8 or 11 provided by OpenJDK or Oracle.
 Eclipse OpenJ9 is not supported, please make sure the JAVA_HOME environment variable points to a valid Java 8 or 11 installation.